getodk/web-forms/.changeset/young-nails-type.md

 '@getodk/web-forms': minor
 ---

-Adds support for editing the coordinates of a vertex or point
+Adds support for editing the coordinates in geoshape and geotrace question types.